 • lack of sleep;

 Otherwise, nonspecific changes in the myocardium are called repolarization.
-In this case, special therapy is usually not required, but the doctor may advise you to adjust the work and rest regimen, diet, and feasible sports.
+In this case, usually no special therapy is required, but the doctor may advise adjusting the work and rest schedule, diet, and feasible sports activities.

 Dystrophic changes

-Dystrophic changes in the myocardium occur due to the lack of nutrients that the heart muscle should receive.
-Otherwise, this condition is also called "cardiodystrophy".
+Dystrophic changes in the myocardium occur due to a lack of nutrients that the heart muscle should receive.
+Otherwise, this condition is also called “cardiac dystrophy.”

 Cardiac dystrophy occurs for many reasons